Chapter 2| Flat Pricing Structures and Price Increases

 But as we’ve just referenced above, with P2P messages offering massive discounts to legitimate A2P messaging costs, asking brands to pay more for each message they send can just drive them to the underground grey route instead.
 While it might be tempting to simply hike up A2P prices, it’s at best a short term strategy and in reality, long-term, it’s going to seriously impact legitimate A2P volumes.

-In the next chapter we look at the threats and importantly, the opportunities OTT present A2P SMS
+In the next chapter we look at threats and importantly, the opportunities OTT present A2P SMS.

 Speak with one of our messaging revenue specialists